flectra-hq/flectra/doc/setup/install.rst

 Repository
 ^^^^^^^^^^

-Flectra S.A. provides a repository that can be used with the Fedora distributions.
+FlectraHQ, Inc. provides a repository that can be used with the Fedora distributions.
 It can be used to install *Flectra Community Edition* by executing the following
 commands: